vargash1/Bitwise-Calculator/README.md

 | POW  | Exponentiation    |

 ###Misc.
 Operations
+This operation can be used either with unary arguments, or with binary arguments.
 |      |                   |
 | :--: | :---------------  |
 | RAD  | Display input in mentioned radices |